 The Grammys are known for many things: outrageous fashion, gasp-worthy unscripted moments, and — of course — incredible performances by the greatest musicians of our time.
 So, what do all the best Grammy Awards performances have in common?
 Well, they up-end our expectations, either with an innovative set-up, costume, dance routine, and or by switching up the tone of their usual stage persona.
 From raw, emotional performances that made us cry to dance numbers that had us jumping out of our seats, these Grammy performances are absolutely unforgettable and we don’t expect any of this to change with the upcoming ceremony.

 At the Grammys, all genres are represented, from country stars like Kacey Musgraves and Maren Morris to pop stars like Lady Gaga and Katy Perry.
-At the 2020 Grammys, airing on Sunday, January 26, at 8 p.m.
-EST, host Alicia Keys will be joined by performers like Blake Shelton and Gwen Stefani, Lizzo, Demi Lovato, and more.
+At the 2021 Grammys, airing on Sunday, March 14, at 8 p.m.
+EST, host Trevor Noah will be joined by performers like Cardi B, Miranda Lambert, Harry Styles, Taylor Swift and more.

 Dolly Parton Tribute, 2019